abealsileshi/InterviewPrep/Chatapp/README.md

-This code is taken from https://github.com/bradtraversy/chatcord I don't claim any credit for the work
+This code is taken from https://github.com/bradtraversy/chatcord <br>
+I don't claim any credit for the work <br>
-I am planning to build off this work to build my own chatroom!
+I am planning to build off this work to build my own chatroom! <br>